Do End-to-End Neural Diarization Attractors Need to Encode Speaker Characteristic Information?: Results and Discussions

 In this section, we compare the performance of the proposed EEND-EDA with VIB in a real scenario with more speakers.
 For these experiments, we considered the three optimal configurations of $\beta$ weights observed in Section \ref{sec:res_weight}, that is: (I) $\beta_e=0, \beta_a = 10^{-3}$, (II) $\beta_e = 10^{-6}, \beta_a = 0$, and (III) $\beta_e = \beta_a = 10^{0}$.
 Results on CH2 are shown in Table \ref{tab:res_veend_eda}.
 We can see that VIB maintains diarization performance closely aligned with the baseline, even for the configuration of weights (III), for which the strong regularization filters speaker information, as was shown in Fig. \ref{fig:gaussian_ze_1e1}.
 Still, we noticed that fine-tuning the EEND-EDA model with VIB on the real data results in a smaller improvement in the performance, as compared to the fine-tuning in the original EEND-EDA.

 To get some further insight into these results, in Fig.~\ref{fig:gaussian_CH2_train_adap_ft} we visualize the attractors of the EEND-EDA with VIB, when $\beta_a = \beta_e = 10^{0}$, after training stage, after adaptation to SC2-4, and after fine-tuning to CH1.
 In the first step, the model is only trained with recordings of two speakers so it can only output two valid attractors.
-In this case, shown in Fig.~\ref{fig:gaussian_CH2_train_adap_ft}.(a), the first, second, and the invalid attractors, are clearly separated.
-After adapting the model to expect a variable number of speakers, in Fig.~\ref{fig:gaussian_CH2_train_adap_ft}.(b), we can see that the third and fourth valid attractors are sometimes decoded by the model.
-The \emph{attractor clusters} in this case are considerably less compact.
+In this case, shown in Fig.~\ref{fig:gaussian_CH2_train_adap_ft}.(a), the 1\textsuperscript{st}, 2\textsuperscript{nd}, and the invalid attractors, are clearly separated.
+After adapting the model to expect a variable number of speakers, in Fig.~\ref{fig:gaussian_CH2_train_adap_ft}.(b), we can see that the 3\textsuperscript{rd} and 4\textsuperscript{th} valid attractors are sometimes decoded by the model.
+However, these attractors partially overlap with the invalid attractor (gray), and the \emph{attractor clusters} become less compact.
 Given the training (and evaluation) data, we can assume that the first two attractors will almost always be valid.
-This is reflected in the plot: the first attractor (blue) is aside from the rest and the second (orange) is the next most distinct one.
-However, green and red ellipses overlap considerably with the gray (invalid) ones, revealing the higher uncertainty of the model about the third and fourth attractors.
-This is intuitive since sometimes the third (or fourth) attractor has to be considered invalid, thus, modeling them with closer representations to the invalid one might be beneficial.
+This is reflected in the plot: The 1\textsuperscript{st} attractor (blue) and the 2\textsuperscript{nd} (orange) are the most distinct ones.
+However, green and red ellipses overlap considerably with the gray (invalid) ones, revealing the higher uncertainty of the model about the 3\textsuperscript{rd} and 4\textsuperscript{th} attractors.
+This is intuitive since sometimes the 3\textsuperscript{rd} (or 4\textsuperscript{th}) attractor has to be considered invalid, thus, modeling them with closer representations to the invalid one might be beneficial.
+Observing plot (c), we can assume that fine-tuning could help to enhance the model’s discriminative capability against invalid speakers.
+The resulting plot shows that fine-tuning makes the invalid speaker more clearly separated from the newly discovered third and fourth valid speakers.
 Nevertheless, it should be pointed out that in the plots we only use the first two dimensions after applying a PCA transformation.
 It is possible that, in other dimensions, the green and red ellipses do not overlap so much with the gray ones.

 It is worth noting that the regions for the 1\textsuperscript{st}, 2\textsuperscript{nd}, 3\textsuperscript{rd} and 4\textsuperscript{th} attractors are fixed in the space, regardless of the input recording.
 This reinforces the conclusion from Section~\ref{sec:visualization}: the attractors serve as anchors for \textit{counting} speakers and do not seem to convey (much) speaker information.
 Finally, the representations after the fine-tuning step, in Fig.~\ref{fig:gaussian_CH2_train_adap_ft}.(c), are only slightly different and even if some recordings contain more than four speakers, the small development set is not enough for the model to learn that more speakers should be detected.